e-Learning-UMT/documentation/docs/content/index.md

+Title: Welcome to the Docs
+Date: 2025-07-17
+Slug: index

 # Documentation Index

 Welcome to the documentation for the **e-Learning-UMT** project!
 This site provides comprehensive guides, references, and information to help you use, contribute to, and understand the project.